jaredgendron/jaredgendron.github.io/_projects/WebApplication.md

 *{{ page.category }}*

+***This project is a component of a larger project which can be found [here](/portfolio/ParkingSign)***

 ## Summary

 In this transformative project, I ventured into the world of full-stack development to create a web application for wireless device management.
 Despite having no prior experience in web development, I took on the dual role of a front-end and back-end developer.
-On the front-end, I focused on designing a responsive and user-friendly interface, while simultaneously, I worked on the back-end, managing server-side logic, data storage, and communication with wireless devices.
+On the front-end, I focused on designing a responsive and user-friendly interface, while simultaneously, I worked on the back-end, managing server-side logic, data storage, and communication with wireless and wired devices.
 This comprehensive approach not only met the client's requirements but also broadened my knowledge and expertise within this field, highlighting the importance of adaptability in the ever-evolving realm of web applications and device control.
 The interface is designed to run on AWS servers, chosen based on operating system compatibility and scalability considerations.
 To ensure security, user authentication is required before configuring devices.
 Users can make real-time configurations and create precise hourly schedules, and the interface is responsive for mobile devices.
 Communication with devices occurs through LTE and USB connections for flexibility.
 The system utilizes the NodeJS runtime environment with Express.js and MQTT protocol for real-time communication.

 ## Description